16 Cross-Selling Tips & Techniques for Retailers in 2022

 The human mind is more responsive to stories or images, so you need a more visual strategy when trying to cross-sell.
 Clothing stores use mannequins to display outfit suggestions, and grocery stores often showcase taste tests for food products.
 This gives customers an idea of the added value that your products can provide.

 Giving away a reward or incentive can increase your cross-selling conversion rate.
-For ecommerce businesses, this usually comes in the form of free shipping or discounts for certain volume or dollar value of purchase.
+For ecommerce businesses, this usually comes in the form of free shipping or discounts for a certain volume or dollar value of purchase.
 For brick-and-mortar stores, you can go beyond discounts and use your creativity to offer unique incentives in exchange for additional purchase.

 Here are some strategies you can try: